 Step 2: Add the melted chocolate to the egg and sugar mixture.
 Whip until blended.

-Step 3: Add the dry ingredients including the cocoa and gluten free flour blend.
+Step 3: Add the dry ingredients, including the cocoa and gluten free flour blend.

 Bake at 350º F for 20 minutes until the cake is done.

 Many ask if Cool Whip is gluten free.
 Cool Whip is gluten free, as are many other brands.
 Just check the labels.
-So-Delicious and TruWhip are great gluten free dairy-free options.
+So-Delicious and TruWhip are great gluten free, dairy-free options.

 Now comes the fun part.
 Cut the cake into squares and layer them with whipped cream and fresh raspberries in a glass!
+For best results, try not to make your cake squares too large.

 Are you ready to grab a spoon and dive into this gluten free chocolate trifle recipe?